digst/OIOIDWS.Net/readme.txt

 - The external IP address must be white listed at NETS in order to be able to make revocation check of the test OCES certificates.

-The examples can be run throug an elevated command prompt or throug
+The examples can be run through an elevated command prompt or through Visual Studio in elevated mode.

-In order to run the examples with production certificates ... the following certificates must be in place:
+In order to run the examples with production certificates ... the WSC and WSP must be registered in the NemLog-in administration module and the following certificates must be in place:
 - The public certificate of the STS must be acquired.
 This certificate must be distributed out-of-band to both WSC and WSP.
 WSC in order to trust responses from STS and WSP in order to trust tokens from STS.

 - The WSC must acquire a FOCES certificate.
 This certificate does not need to be distributed out-of-band to either STS or WSP.
 WSP indirectly trusts the WSC through the holder-of-key mechanism and STS trusts all FOCES certificates.